prismicio/slice-machine/messages/git-unauthorized-prismic.md

-# Git: Unauthorzed Prismic access
+# Git: Unauthorized Prismic access

 The GitHub app tried to make a request to Prismic, but failed due to unauthorized access.